 Endomorphs are on the other side of the spectrum.
 They gain weight incredibly quickly (which includes both fat and muscle).
 These individuals make great powerlifters and football linemen but struggle to stay lean.

 Mesomorphs are the happy medium.
 These people are athletic.
-They make the ideal bodybuilder because they can gain and lose weight with relative ease.
+They make the ideal bodybuilder because they can easily gain and lose weight.

 Understanding Your Dietary Needs